Skip to main content

 Toolkit to identify the characteristics of children and young people who could be vulnerable to criminal and sexual exploitation / gangs, youth violence.

-The purpose of this screening toolkit is to assist DSP/Ls to consider the health, welfare and safety of a child/young person for whom there are concerns that they may be vulnerable to/being targeted for child sexual exploitation (CSE) and/or associated with gangs, youth violence and at risk of exploitation.
+The purpose of this screening toolkit is to assist DSLs to consider the health, welfare and safety of a child/young person for whom there are concerns that they may be vulnerable to/being targeted for child sexual exploitation (CSE) and/or associated with gangs, youth violence and at risk of exploitation.
 It should support decision making about the level of risk and appropriate response.
 It also provides a framework and suggestions for education settings to assist in developing a whole school approach and to consider how preventative education and learning can be embedded into the curriculum.

 Child sexual exploitation: definition and guide for practitioners